Agrim9/FHSS_GNUradio/README.md

 Import CMakeList.txt inside the lib folder, and change the names of .cc files to .cpp/.py wherever required.
 Also, add a blank file blank.cpp in libs/ to ensure smooth running.
 Add blank.cpp wherever in the CMakeLists.txt too (or just import from mine)

+For including your custom made block in grc, add the path to the config file located at /etc/gnuradio/conf.d and write the path of your "build" directory in the local blocks section in the file.

+Then you are good to go :)